SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_val.rst

   :align: center
   :target: /en/latest/_images/fims_validation_upload.png

-Can I add a few records to an existing dataset by just uploading those new records?
+Can I add a few records to an existing expedition by just uploading those new records?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 YES!
 As long as you do not tick the “Reload Data” option, GeOMe will add new data to existing data.
 Just make sure you select the correct expedition to add the records to.